modmore/docs/en/01_Agenda/v1/08_Tutorials/FullCalendar_Display.md

 ## Restrict the request

-If you need to restict the overview connector to a special calendar, category, time range etc., you could apply your own request variables after the line 29 in the overview connector.
+If you need to restict the overview connector to a special calendar, category, time range etc., you can apply your own request variables after the line 29 in the overview connector.

 ## Call the frontend scripts